cogini/mix-deploy-example/README.md

 ```

 We normally use ASDF, but compiling from source on a small server takes a while
-and may run out of RAM.
+and may run out of RAM unless you adjust the config.

 ## Configure